Components of an Optimized Landing Page

 The form fields should be labeled properly and arranged in a way that they are easy for visitors to fill out.
 Also, the form shouldn’t ask visitors for too much information.
 However, the amount of information marketers can request of prospects depends on the funnel stage of the landing page’s offer.
-The lower the offer is in the marketing funnel, the more personal information that can be requested.
+The lower the offer is in the marketing funnel, the more personal information can be requested.

 Tracx’s lead capture form is straightforward and easy to fill out:

 Testimonials help provide social proof to your landing page.
 Reviews from real customers are the most trustworthy and help persuade visitors to click on the CTA button, especially if they include the reviewer’s headshot, title, and company.